Away in a Manger: "Mueller"

 As a result of this "tactical mistake", Murray's melody appeared, without credit, in several subsequent publications.
 By 1914, the melody was attributed to "Carl Mueller", and this attribution was repeated several times in other publications.
 The identity of "Carl Mueller" is unknown, but the tune is widely known as "Mueller" as a result.

 "Cradle Song"

 The standard melody in Britain, Ireland and Canada is "Cradle Song".
-The tune, written by the American composer William J. Kirkpatrick, was first published as part of the collection Around the World with Christmas (1895), a "Christmas Exercise" for schools featuring material representing various countries: "Away in a Manger" was included, under the title "Luther's Cradle Hymn", as a representative of "The German Fatherland".
+The tune, written by the Irish-American composer William J. Kirkpatrick, was first published as part of the collection Around the World with Christmas (1895), a "Christmas Exercise" for schools featuring material representing various countries: "Away in a Manger" was included, under the title "Luther's Cradle Hymn", as a representative of "The German Fatherland".

 Kirkpatrick's melody was later published in numerous hymnbooks, and was the setting that, in Hill's words, "first carried the words beyond the confines of the United States", being included in collections such as Carey Bonner's Sunday School Hymnary (1905).
 It remains the most popular musical setting of "Away in a Manger" outside the United States.